neuland/micro-frontends/README.md

 Do avoid duplication we've introduced a `render()` method that is called from `constructor` and `attributeChangedCallback`.
 This is a method that collects needed data and innerHTML's the new markup.
 When you decide to go with a more sophisticated templating engine or framework inside the Custom Element, this is the place where its initialisation code would go.

 ### Browser Support

+The above example uses the Custom Element V1 which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
+But with [document-register-element](https://github.com/WebReflection/document-register-element), a lightweight and battle tested polyfill is available to make this work in all browsers.
+Under the hood, it uses the [widely supported](http://caniuse.com/#feat=mutationobserver) Mutation Observer API, so there is no hacky DOM tree watching going on in the background.

 ### Child Parent Communication